gensx-inc/gensx/packages/gensx-core/README.md

 type ResearchBrainstormOutput = string[];

 /**
- * A `gsx.Component` is just function.
+ * A `gensx.Component` is just function.
 Within them you can do things like make calls to your vector DB, call APIs, or invoke models like OpenAI, Claude, Perplexity, and more.
  *
- * Every `gsx.Component` automatically supports accessing it's outputs by nesting a `child` function with no additional work required.
+ * Every `gensx.Component` automatically supports accessing it's outputs by nesting a `child` function with no additional work required.
 For instance:
  */
-const ResearchBrainstorm = gsx.Component<
+const ResearchBrainstorm = gensx.Component<
   ResearchBrainstormProps,
   ResearchBrainstormOutput
 >("ResearchBrainstorm", async ({ prompt }) => {